 Lines usually offer lower rates, per Bankrate card rates average 13% while lines average 4%.

-Many of them do report to the consumer credit reporting agencies.
-They all require a personal guarantee from you.
+Some do report to the consumer credit reporting agencies.
 You can get approval in general for one card max as they discontinue approving you when you have two or more inquiries on your report.

 Most credit card providers offer business credit cards including Capital One, Chase, and American Express.
 These have rates similar to consumer rates and limits are also similar.